 Assuming the island isn’t too big for the kitchen around it, you’ll find that an island makes your kitchen bigger by increasing the counter space and storage space.
 An island makes cooking in a small kitchen easier by allowing you to separate your work surfaces.

-A small kitchen island is the perfect place to tuck away your trash and recycling bins, large appliances that don’t get much use, and other odds and ends that eat up precious space in a small kitchen.
+A small kitchen island is a perfect place to tuck away your trash and recycling bins, large appliances that don’t get much use, and other odds and ends that eat up precious space in a small kitchen.

 The size of an island depends on its intended use.
 A working island needs more space to accommodate a sink and or a stovetop.
 An island with multiple purposes, like a dining counter and a prep station, will need a buffer between these spaces.